kvanarsd/Big-Integer/README.md

 #Pa6: Big Integer

 ## Description:
 This program handles big integers and performs operations on them.
-The input file must contain two numbers and the outfile will perform these operations: 𝐴, 𝐵, 𝐴 + 𝐵, 𝐴 − 𝐵, 𝐴 − 𝐴, 3𝐴 − 2𝐵, 𝐴𝐵, 𝐴^2, 𝐵^2, 9𝐴^4 + 16𝐵^5
+The input file must contain two numbers and the outfile will perform these operations: 𝐴, 𝐵, 𝐴 + 𝐵, 𝐴 − 𝐵, 𝐴 − 𝐴, 3𝐴 − 2𝐵, 𝐴𝐵, 𝐴^2, 𝐵^2, 9𝐴^4 + 16𝐵^5.
+You may use the example infiles to test it and compare the results to the expected answers in the example outfiles.

 ## Files:
 Arithmetic.cpp is the top-level client for this program.
 It reads in the numbers from the input file and performs operations on the numbers and prints them to the output file.